Master Ship Index

 Built in Newcastle upon Tyne 1903.
 Previous names: Gerd until 1916, Haraldshaug until 1920, Freidig until 1929, Melsomvik until 1933, Mesna until 1937 (then Freidig).

-D/S Freidig has more information about this ship and her final fate (incl. a picture and crew list at the time of loss).
+D/S Freidig has more information about this ship and her final fate (incl. a picture, list of her voyages, and a crew list at the time of loss).

 • D/S Fridtjof Nansen NS